oliverrahner/argo-cd/docs/operator-manual/ingress.md

 The Argo CD API server should be run with TLS disabled.
 Edit the `argocd-server` Deployment to add the `--insecure` flag to the argocd-server container command.

 It is also possible to provide an internal-only ingress path and an external-only ingress path by deploying two instances of Contour: one behind a private-subnet LoadBalancer service and one behind a public-subnet LoadBalancer service.
-The private Contour deployment will pick up Ingresses annotated with `kubernetes.io/ingress.class: contour-internal` and the public Contour deployment will pick up Ingresses annotated with `kubernetes.io/ingress.class: contour-external`.
+The private Contour deployment will pick up Ingresses configured with `ingressClassName: contour-internal` and the public Contour deployment will pick up Ingresses annotated with `ingressClassName: contour-external`.

 This provides the opportunity to deploy the Argo CD UI privately but still allow for SSO callbacks to succeed.